About Us

 We are especially looking for volunteers who can teach English or Computer Science, or who have experience in farming to help improve the efficiency and sustainability of our agricultural work.
 That said, we welcome volunteers from all backgrounds who wish to support our mission and help our projects grow.

-Despite the catholic school, AID India welcomes people from every religion because we have a strong policy against discrimination based on caste, religion and gender.
-Our students and orphans are mostly Hindu, just because it is the predominant religion here.
+Despite having a Catholic school, AID India welcomes people from every religion because we have a strong policy against discrimination based on caste, religion and gender.
+Our students and children in our care are mostly Hindu, simply because it is the predominant religion in the region.

 What is the role of a volunteer?

-Local volunteers, many from Dalit communities, are often former beneficiaries of our microcredit program.
+Local volunteers, many from marginalised communities, are often former beneficiaries of our microcredit programme.
 They return to their villages to train and support new groups, helping improve their living conditions.

 International volunteers usually stay for a few weeks or months and contribute through teaching, skill-sharing, or proposing activities aligned with their experience and interests.

 Help us sustain AID India’s project by becoming a volunteer.
-Fill out the form and we will contact you as soon as possible.
+Fill in the form and we will contact you as soon as possible.